nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 Elasticsearch remains an optional component and can be deactivated if needed.
 But except for some specific use cases where installation size and setup steps highly matter (for example, when embedding a Nuxeo server), it is highly recommended to take advantage of it.
 Refer to the [Elasticsearch setup]({{page page='elasticsearch-setup'}}) documentation for more information.

 {{#> callout type='info' heading='Number of Machines for Elasticsearch / Redis cluster'}}
-Note that **you always need to have an odd number of machines for Redis and Elasticsearch** (3, 5, 7...).
-It is required in order to safely handle failover when a network partioning error occurs.
+Note that **you always need to have an odd number of machines for Redis and Elasticsearch** (3, 5, 7,etc.).
+It is required in order to safely handle failover when a network partitioning error occurs.

-Imagine that your cluster gets cut in half: 2 nodes on side A cannot communicate anymore with the third node on side B. In this situation, if the master node is the one isolated on side B, failover can be achieved properly because a majority (the 2 nodes on side A) can elect a new master node between them and keep service available.<br /><br />
+Imagine that your cluster gets cut in half: 2 nodes on side A cannot communicate anymore with the third node on side B. In this situation, if the master node is the one isolated on side B, failover can be achieved properly because a majority (the 2 nodes on side A) can elect a new master node between them and keep service available.</br></br>

 If you had 4 nodes in the same situation, service wouldn't be available anymore because a majority could not be obtained when voting.
 This is known as the split-brain problem.
 This also means that the minimum number of nodes to obtain high availability is 3.
 {{/callout}}

-## Redis and/or a Kafka cluster
+## Redis And/Or Kafka Cluster

 When running in cluster mode, the Nuxeo nodes needs to communicate so the following services work in a distributed way: